dylmye/personal-website/README.md

 It's all possible using the combination of [Jekyll](https://jekyllrb.com/docs/) (for building your website), [GitHub Pages](https://pages.github.com/) (for hosting your website), and [GitHub's API](https://developer.github.com/v3/) (for automatically populating your website with content).

+## Features

+* Showcase your work through a pick of your GitHub repos, complete with metadata
+* Let people know if you're available to hire, as well as your key skills and interests
+* Dark mode option!
+* Write blog posts and extra pages with ease, using Markdown
+* Link to all of your social media accounts

+... and more!
+The theme is fully customizable, and many more features and fixes are planned.

 ## Get Started

 [Check out the wiki](https://github.com/better-personal-website/personal-website/wiki) for installation, publication and customization instructions.